A Nursing Home Abuse and Neglect Attorney Who Cares

 - Changes in mood.
 Has your loved one become more withdrawn or angry?

-- Visits to nursing home restricted.
+- Visits restricted.
 Has the nursing home changed its visitation policy?

 - Sudden weight loss.
-While the nursing home may dismiss weight loss as nothing out of the ordinary, it may be a sign of an infection or malnutrition.
+While the facility may dismiss weight loss as nothing out of the ordinary, it may be a sign of an infection or malnutrition.

 If you suspect something, say something.
 It's better to be safe than sorry.
 Tell the nursing home you believe something's wrong with your loved one.
 Then contact us.
 We can meet with you and discuss all the legal options available to your family.
 Our attorney knows how to investigate abusive nursing homes and hold them accountable.